SpackiGabriel/websocket-chat/README.md

 ## What is this project?

 <p>
-The current project is a WebChat room developed by me to study the Socket.io library
+The current project is a web ChatRoom developed by me to study the Socket.io library
 <p>

 ## What techlogies does it use?